cissica/downshiftologycli/README.md

 To install from GitHub
 1. Clone repo
-2. $ cd downshiftologycli
+2. ' cd downshiftologycli ' into repo
-3. $ bundle install​
+3. ' bundle install​ ' into repo
-4. run $ bin/executable
+4. Run ' bin/executable '
+5. Follow instructions.

 ## Development